Law 972 - Negotiation Theory & Practice (J-Term)

 Nearly all lawyers, in both litigation and transactional practices, negotiate on a regular basis.
 “Negotiation Theory and Practice,” a 3-unit experiential course taught in an intensive workshop format, provides a theoretical and conceptual understanding of how this critical process works and gives students the opportunity to develop their skills through a series of simulation exercises and class discussions.

-The course is designed to be equally valuable for students planning to pursue careers in transactional law or in litigation.
+The course is designed to be equally valuable for students planning to pursue careers in transactional law (in which most projects require negotiating the terms of a deal) or in litigation (in which most disputes are resolved through negotiated settlements).
 For students pursuing the Business Law and Policy Specialization, the course counts as a “transactional course” in the general Business Law Track.

-This course will be offered for two weeks in January (the “J-Term”).
+This course is offered over the two weeks in January (the “J-Term”).
 Course credits earned during the J-Term will count as spring semester units.
-The class will meet every weekday from January 3 through January 13, from 9:00 am - 1:00 pm AND January 9 and 11 from 1:30 pm - 3:00 pm.
-Each session will include some lecture, at least one (but usually two) simulation exercises, and class discussions.
+This year, because of the university calendar, J-term has only 8 weekdays rather than 10.
+This requires the class to meet on the 8 weekdays from Wednesday January 3 through Friday January 12 from 9 a.m. - 1 p.m. and also have additional sessions on Saturday January 6 from 9 a.m. - 1 p.m. and on Monday January 9 and Wednesday January 11 from 1:30 - 3 p.m.
+Each class day will include some lecture, at least one (but usually two) simulation exercises, and small group discussions.
 “Negotiation Theory & Practice” will not be offered in the spring semester this year – only in the J-Term.

-If you wish to enroll in the class, you must be back from winter break in time for the first class meeting on Tuesday, January 3.
+If you wish to enroll in the class, you must commit to be back on campus from winter break in time for the first class meeting on Tuesday, January 3.
 You should also recognize that this will be a full time commitment for that two week period of time.
+Each day after a 4 hour class session, you will have reading and writing assignments to complete and will have to prepare for the next day's simulations.
 If you enroll in this class, you may not enroll in any other J-Term course.